sushilt553/Study-Hall/server/seeds.js/category_questions.md

 6. The American army in the early years of the War for Independence can be characterized as?
 Answer: Ill fed, ill clothed, and ill trained
-Options: A well-trained army with a strong tradition of bravery under fire Buoyed by a string of exhilirating victories Floundering because of a lack of any effective or respected leaders
+Options: A well-trained army with a strong tradition of bravery under fire Buoyed by a string of exhilarating victories Floundering because of a lack of any effective or respected leaders

 7. In the fall of 1939, an overwhelming majority of the American people believed that?